Stronger pound weighs on FTSE 100 as June inflation jumps

-The blue-chip FTSE 100 index (.FTSE) slid 0.3%, with travel stocks (.FTNMX405010) down nearly 0.7%.
-Retailers Unilever (ULVR.L), GlaxoSmithKline (GSK.L), and Diageo (DGE.L) were among the top drags as the pound rose after inflation jumped to its highest in almost three years.
+The blue-chip FTSE 100 index slid 0.3%, with travel stocks down nearly 0.7%.
+Retailers Unilever, GlaxoSmithKline, and Diageo were among the top drags as the pound rose after inflation jumped to its highest in almost three years.

-The domestically focussed mid-cap index (.FTMC) fell 0.4%, with Cineworld (CINE.L) being the top loser.
+The domestically focussed mid-cap index fell 0.4%, with Cineworld being the top loser.

 British inflation rose further above the Bank of England’s target in June at 2.5%, up from 2.1% in May, led by higher prices for food, fuel, second-hand cars, clothing, and footwear, official data showed on Wednesday.